Want personalized picks that fit your family?

-That’s not to say the show is all about learning.
+That’s not to say Design Squad Nation is all about learning.
 There’s plenty of fun to be had watching how this team brings kids’ creations to life, and it’s sure to spark some interesting conversations with your kids about their own inventive ideas.
 Add a little quality family time and some group ingenuity to the mix, and those same ideas could become fun projects for the whole family.

 Families can talk about science.
-What did you learn about science from this show?
+What did you learn about science from Design Squad Nation?
 What aspects of science are most intriguing to you?
 How can you use engineering principles to improve something in your life?